-Health and medical Standard Operating Guides (SOG), Standard Operating Procedures (SOP) and Emergency Operations Plans (EOP) are implementation documents for how an agency will respond during a time of emergency.
+Standard Operating Guides (SOG), Standard Operating Procedures (SOP) and Emergency Operations Plans (EOP) provide guidance on how an agency will respond during a time of emergency.

 The purpose of the Continuity of Operations Plan (COOP) plan is to establish policy and guidance to ensure that essential functions for county health departments are continued in the event that manmade, natural, or technological emergencies disrupt or threaten to disrupt normal operations.
 The COOP plan enables the health department to operate with a significantly reduced workforce and diminished availability of resources, and to operate from an alternate work site should the primary facility become uninhabitable.